Kon Ka Kinh National Park

 Kon Ka Kinh National Park (Vườn quốc gia Kon Ka Kinh) is a national park of Vietnam, established by the decision (167/2002/QĐ-TTg) on November 25, 2002 of the then Prime Minister, Phan Văn Khải.

-Kon Ka Kinh National Park is a priority zone for the protection of biodiversity in Vietnam and the ASEAN.
+Kon Ka Kinh National Park is a priority zone for the protection of biodiversity in Vietnam and the ASEAN region.
 It is also a biological tourist site.

 Besides the biological diversity of the flora and fauna here, Kon Ka Kinh plays an important role in the protection of the upstream of the Ba River and the Dak Pne River, which supply water for tens of square kilometres of crops areas of Gia Lai Province and Kon Tum Province.
 To the west of this national park is the Yaly Hydroelectricity Plant.

 General information

 Kon Ka Kinh National Park is located on the Kon Tum Plateau, in the areas of districts Mang Yang, K'Bang, and Đắk Đoa of Gia Lai Province.
 The center of the park is situated in the Commune of Ayun, Mang Yang District, northeast of Gia Lai Province, 50 km northeast of Pleiku, on an area of 417.8 km^{2} with the geological coordinates: N14°09′ to 14°30′ and E108°16′ to 108°28′.
 To the north of the park is the Commune of Đắk Roong of K'Bang District; to the south of the park are the Commune Hà Ra and part of Commune of A Yun and Commune Đắk Yă of Mang Yang District; to the east lie the communes of Đắk Roong, Kon Pne, Kroong, and Lơ Ku of K'Bang District; and to the west lies commune Hà Đông of Đắk Đoa District.

-Kon Ka Kinh was listed as a "special forest" in 1986 by the Decision 194/CT dated August 9, 1986 of the Chairman of the Council of the Ministers of Vietnam, with an area of 280 km^{2}, with the purpose of preserving subtropical forest in the high mountains with species of gymnosperm.
+Kon Ka Kinh was listed as a "special forest" in 1986 by the Decision 194/CT dated August 9, 1986 of the Chairman of the Council of Ministers of Vietnam, with an area of 280 km^{2}, with the purpose of preserving subtropical forest in the high mountains with species of gymnosperm.
 In 1999, the Forest Investigation and Planning Institute of Vietnam (FIPI), in conjunction with BirdLife International, created the Kon Ka Kinh Bird Sanctuary Project, which then was approved by the Ministry of Agriculture and Rural Development and the Gia Lai People's Committee in the same year with an area of 417.8 km^{2}.
 Kon Ka Kinh National Park was one of four national parks in Vietnam, together with three other national parks in Vietnam: Ba Bể, Chư Mom Ray and Hoàng Liên), also one of 27 national parks in ASEAN was listed on ASEAN Heritage Park.